Limit on spatial quantum superpositions with massive objects due to phonons: Introduction

-Phonons are internal sound waves which amount to density or shear waves inside the bulk.
-They are excited once some of the atoms are moved relative to others.
-The above noted splitting force, which must be used in order to create a spatial superposition, acts on the atoms of the bulk, and the crucial question is, how homogeneously?
+a single impurity nucleus is driving the atomic constituents of an object, as expanded over the set of phonon normal coordinates \cite{Lamb.1939,Lipkin.1960b}.} When the above noted splitting force acts on the atoms in the object, the crucial question is, how homogeneously?
 If different atoms feel a slightly different force, phonons will be excited.
-Since, in order to achieve a splitting, the forces acting on the two wavepackets must be of opposite sign (direction), the excited phonons must consequently have a different sign or phase, and this gives rise to orthogonality.
+Since, in order to achieve a splitting, the forces acting on the two wave packets must be of opposite sign (direction), the generated phonons have a different sign or phase, and this gives rise to orthogonality \cite{Lipkin.1961}.
+We estimate in particular the orthogonality due to a large number of phonon modes.
+While the general idea of this “internal environment” has been noted before \cite{Leggett.2002}, our model provides a detailed